O. J. Simpson: College football and track career

 Although Simpson was an All-City football player at Galileo, his mediocre high-school grades prevented him from attracting the interest of many college recruiters.
 After a childhood friend's injury in the Vietnam War influenced Simpson to stay out of the military, he enrolled at City College of San Francisco in 1965.
 He played football both as a running back and defensive back and was named to the Junior College All-American team as a running back.
+Simpson also ran for the City College of San Francisco Rams track and field team.
 City College won the Prune Bowl against Long Beach City College, and many colleges sought Simpson as a transfer student for football.

 In 1967, Simpson enrolled at the University of Southern California (USC) in Los Angeles, which he had admired as a young football fan.
 He had also considered going to the University of Utah.
 He played running back with the Trojans for head coach John McKay in 1967 and 1968.
 Simpson led the nation in rushing both years under McKay: in 1967 with 1,543 yards and 13 touchdowns, and in 1968 with 1,880 yards on 383 carries.

-In their 1967 game against their crosstown rival UCLA, USC was down by six points in the fourth quarter with under 11 minutes remaining.
-On their own 36, USC backup quarterback Toby Page called an audible on third and seven.
+In its 1967 game against its crosstown rival UCLA, USC was down by six points in the fourth quarter with under 11 minutes remaining.
+On its own 36, USC backup quarterback Toby Page called an audible on third and seven.
 Simpson's 64-yard touchdown run tied the score, and the extra point provided a 21–20 lead, which was the final score.
 This was the biggest play in what is regarded as one of the greatest football games of the 20th century, and pictures of the play were published in many national magazines.
 Another dramatic touchdown in the same game is the subject of the Arnold Friberg oil painting, O.J.
 Simpson Breaks for Daylight.
 Simpson also won the Walter Camp Award in 1967 and was a two-time unanimous All-American.
 USC would go on to win the national title for that year.
 Even though Simpson led the nation in college football rushing yards, the Heisman Trophy went to UCLA's Gary Beban; Simpson was second in voting.

 Simpson was an aspiring track athlete.
 Before playing football at USC, he ran the third leg of a sprint relay quartet that broke the world record in the 4 × 110-yard relay at the NCAA track championships in Provo, Utah on June 17, 1967.
 They had a time of 38.6 seconds.
 Also that year, he had a 100-yard dash time of 9.53 seconds.
 He lost a 100 m race at Stanford University against the then-British record holder Menzies Campbell.

-As Simpson rose in popularity, he avoided controversy, such as not participating in a boycott of the 1968 Olympics, which was supported by people like Martin Luther King Jr. as a protest against racial injustice in the U.S.
+As Simpson rose in popularity, he avoided controversy, such as not participating in a boycott of the 1968 Olympics, which was supported by activists like Martin Luther King Jr. as a protest against racial injustice in the U.S.